lcouper/CocciGenomics/Scripts/README.md

 To identify number of SNPs in vcf file: grep -v "^#" VCF_Biallelic.vcf|wc -l
 *Here, 232,417 SNPs remained*
+*or 151843 when run on just my 3 sapmles

 ### 16. Generate genotype matrix